sfigg/commercialization-public/design/device-experiences/OEM-device-encryption.md

 Value: **PreventDeviceEncryption** equal to True (1).

 ### Encrypted hard drive
 An encrypted drive is a hardware solution that protects the user's data with BitLocker.
 It uses the hardware-based encryption solution to provide the user with seamless end-to-end data security.

 With encrypted drive, you can deliver enhanced security protection out-of-the-box, with near zero-impact to the user.
 The combination of BitLocker and encrypted drive provides immediate encryption support with no noticeable effect on the user experience.

-To enable support for encrypted hard drive, the device must meet the following requirements:
+To enable support for encrypted hard drive (eHDD), the device must meet the following requirements:

 * Self-encrypting drives that meet industry specifications of IEEE 1667, TCG OPAL (subset), and INCITS T13
 * UEFI 2.3.1 Class 2 implementation using GPT on the encrypted drive
 * TPM 2.0

-**Warning:** Self-encrypting hard drives and encrypted hard drives for Windows are not the same type of device.
-Encrypted hard drives for Windows require compliance for specific TCG protocols as well as IEEE 1667 compliance; self-Encrypting hard drives do not have these requirements.
+### To use another encryption standard
+To use another encryption standard on your drive, you must first disable the automatic drive provisioning that Windows provides.
+To do this on a new installation, set the Microsoft-Windows-EnhancedStorage-Adm/TCGSecurityActivationDisabled Unattend setting to true.
+For more information, see the Unattended Windows Setup Reference.